 This circular walk takes in spectacular views of both Derwentwater and Bassenthwaite Lake as well as the Skiddaw and Helvellyn mountain ranges.
 Climbing to 500m through forest and heather moorland, this trail is one of the treasures of Whinlatter Forest.

 Buy a map from the visitor centre to start your journey and follow Teasel the Red Squirrel around the trail to learn more about Whinlatter's red squirrels.

-The Tracks Trail is closed at the moment.
-Buy a map from the visitor centre to start the trail and see how many animal tracks you can identify on the waymarkers along the trail.
+Buy a map from the Visitor Centre to start the trail and see how many animal tracks you can identify on the waymarkers along the trail.